 - A system that allows your ambassadors to submit proof that they’ve completed the tasks you assign

 - A way to reward your ambassadors

-- A way to track important metrics and measure your growth
+- A way to track important metrics and measure your growth in real-time

 - A dedicated Community Manager who can run the entire operation